New Wohelo Camp logo

 Drama

-Drama meets for an hour an a half each activity day.
-Usually in the afternoon.
-The first half of the summer often starts with improv, acting drill and writing skits for the half session show.
-The second half of the summer concentrates on the final performance.
+Drama meets for an hour and a half in the afternoon each activity day.
+The first half of the summer often starts with improv, activating drills, and writing skits for the half-session show.
+The second half of the summer concentrates on the final performance, usually a musical.

 Crafts